Gallery Activities

 Recommended for grades 3–8

-This time scale can be printed at various sizes for use while exploring museum exhibits or display in the classroom.
+For use in your classroom before or after a visit.
+The Geologic Time Scale maybe printed at various sizes for use while exploring museum exhibits or display in the classroom.

 Evolution on Exhibit

-Recommended for Grades 6-8 (Can be used as a starting place for grades 9-12)
+Recommended for Grades 6–8 (can be used as a starting place for grades 9–12)

 Explore evolution in the Harvard Museum of Natural History’s world-class collections with this gallery activity.
 By observing specimens and making inferences, students will investigate evolutionary concepts such as adaptation, speciation, coevolution, and the magnitude of time.